 Children who require further support will have a one to one personalised Nurture programme which focuses on an SEMH area of need.
 For a small minority of children who are identified as needing more specialist intervention a school counsellor is available to provide a course of child led therapeutic sessions.

 All PSHE activities and experiences are kept in a book called My Journey which tracks 11 branches of learning that we have identified as being at the core of our PSHE and personal development curriculum.

-Our objective is for the PSHE curriculum to have a full and encompassing impact on the whole child.
-This will be evidenced through improved SDQ scores which highlight increased self esteem and positive social interaction, we will also see a reduction in RPI’s and pupil Support Plans will be modified to reflect progress.
+Our objective is for the PSHE curriculum to have a fully encompassing impact on the whole child.
+This will be evidenced through improved SDQ scores which highlight increased self-esteem and positive social interaction, we will also see a reduction in RPI’s and pupil Support Plans will be modified to reflect progress.
 The children will be able to understand and articulate their needs and thoughts freely and respectfully and be empathic to the opinions and beliefs of others.
-PSHE lessons and specific interventions will result in the children having the skills to develop and maintain more positive and meaningful relationships and this will be demonstrated in their ability to self regulate and reflect on their choices.
-The pupils will be able to transfer their improved mental and emotional well being to the home and wider community and feel a sense of purpose and belonging.
+PSHE lessons and specific interventions will result in the children having the skills to develop and maintain more positive and meaningful relationships and this will be demonstrated in their ability to self-regulate and reflect on their choices.
+The pupils will be able to transfer their improved mental and emotional wellbeing to the home and wider community and feel a sense of purpose and belonging.